 Day 02 - In Kathmandu for exploration and trek preparation [1,350m/4,430ft]

-Due to the traffic congestion at Kathmandu airport, all STOL flights operating to Lukla are operated from Ramechap Airport.
-Ramechap is about 130 km far from Kathmandu and takes 4-5 hrs by drive.
-As per your flight time, we will leave from Kathmandu and begin our journey to Everest base camp.
-Flight time from Ramechap to Lukla is about 12 minutes.
-At Lukla we are immediately overcome by the scale of the massive peaks that surround the village but this is only an indication of what is to come.
+Wake up early in the morning for our flight to Lukla.
+Flights to Lukla are scheduled from 6 am and as per your flight time, we will leave Kathmandu and begin our journey to Everest base camp.
+Flight time from Kathmandu to Lukla is about 30 minutes.
+At Lukla, we are immediately overcome by the scale of the massive peaks that surround the village but this is only an indication of what is to come.
 After meeting the crew, we head up the Dudh Koshi Valley on a well-marked trail and then stay overnight in Phakding.
 Overall elevation gain tonight from previous night: 1,250m/4,100ft

 Day 04 - Trek to Namche Bazar [3,450m/11,319ft]

 We will continue our journey along Dudhkoshi River which will take us through pine forest.
 After crossing suspension bridges at several points and passing through small settlements of Zapute, Toktok, Benkar and Chumoa, we will reach Monjo.
 Ahead of Monjo is the entry to the Sagarmatha National Park planned to look after and preserve the fragile mountain environment.
 Lowering down from the park, crossing another suspension bridge, we will proceed towards high Hillary Bridge located at the foot of the hill.
 Crossing this bridge, we will climb uphill to the Namche Bazaar.
 We can get view of Thamserku Mountain.
 If weather is clear, we can also have first view of Mt.
 Everest, Lhotse, Nuptse and Kusum Khangru mountains.
 Overall elevation gain tonight from previous night: 850m/2,788ft